thekitchen-pot/thekitchen-pot/src/content/blog/how-to-cook-frozen-french-fries-in-an-air-fryer.md

 ---
-title: "How to Cook Frozen French Fries in an Air Fryer - A Complete Guide"
+title: How to Cook Frozen French Fries in an Air Fryer - A Complete Guide
-slug: "how-to-cook-frozen-french-fries-in-an-air-fryer"
+slug: how-to-cook-frozen-french-fries-in-an-air-fryer
-pubDate: "2020-06-28"
+pubDate: 2020-06-28
-modDate: "2025-02-01"
+modDate: 2025-02-01
-author: "Boniface Muriuki"
+author: Boniface Muriuki
+authorBio: >-
-authorBio: "Chef Boniface is a graduate in Culinary Arts from the Institute of Culinary Education, New York.
+  Chef Boniface is a graduate in Culinary Arts from the Institute of Culinary Education, New York.
 He has worked in several restaurants and is currently the Head Chef at Cavali Restaurant.
 He has excelled in developing unique recipes and influencing the menu at the restaurant.
-He prides himself in sharing his knowledge at thekitchenpot.com where he writes about the best cookware for various recipes.."
+He prides himself in sharing his knowledge at thekitchenpot.com where he writes about the best cookware for various recipes..
-authorId: "kitchenpot1"
+authorId: kitchenpot1
-authorImage: "/images/authors/chris-thompson.png"
+authorImage: /images/authors/chris-thompson.png
-authorImageAlt: "kitchenpot1"
+authorImageAlt: kitchenpot1
-image: "/images/how-to-cook-frozen-fries.jpg"
+image: src/content/blog/images/how-to-cook-frozen-fries.jpg
-coverAlt: "How to Cook Frozen French Fries in an Air Fryer - A Complete Guide"
+coverAlt: How to Cook Frozen French Fries in an Air Fryer - A Complete Guide
+description: >-
-description: "Are you tired of the same old French fries from fast food restaurants?
+  Are you tired of the same old French fries from fast food restaurants?
 Learn how to cook frozen French fries in an air fryer and enjoy crispier, tastier fries in just 15-20 minutes.
-Say goodbye to long waits and unhealthy oil"
+Say goodbye to long waits and unhealthy oil
-tags: ["best-air-fryers-under-100", "best-non-stick-pans", "best-oil-for-air-fryer"]
+tags:
+  - best-air-fryers-under-100
+  - best-non-stick-pans
+  - best-oil-for-air-fryer
-category: "How To Guides"
+category: How To Guides
+seo: >-
-seo: "Do you want to learn unmatched tips on how to cook frozen french fries in an air fryer?
+  Do you want to learn unmatched tips on how to cook frozen french fries in an air fryer?
 Well, this article will provide an elaborate guide.
-Read on for more."
+Read on for more.
 ---

 Are you tired of buying French fries in fast food restaurants?
 Well, you’ll undoubtedly turn the situation around when you learn how to cook frozen French fries in an [air fryer](https://thekitchenpot.com/blog/best-air-fryers-under-100//)!